Minimax Linear Estimation of the Retargeted Mean

-In this paper, we focus on an estimand that arises frequently in causal inference.
-We consider an observational study in which we observe for each unit a covariate vector $X_i$, a categorical treatment status $W_i \in {0 \ldots C}$, and an outcome $Y_i=Y_i^{(W_i)} \in \R$, and assume that as a function of $(X_i,W_i)$, we can calculate indicators $T_i=T(X_i,W_i)$ that mark units as members of a \emph{target group} of scientific interest.
-Our goal will be to estimate the average, over this target group, of the potential outcome $Y_i^{(0)}$ that they would have been experienced had they received the treatment of interest $W_i=0$.
+We consider an observational study in which for each unit $i$ we observe a covariate vector $X_i$, a categorical treatment status $W_i \in {0 \ldots C}$, and an outcome $Y_i=Y_i(W_i) \in \R$, and assume that as a function of $(X_i,W_i)$, we can calculate indicators $T_i=T(X_i,W_i)$ that mark units as members of a \emph{target group} of scientific interest.
+Our goal is to estimate the average, over this target group, of the potential outcome $Y_i(0)$ that they would have been experienced had they received the treatment of interest $W_i=0$.